rajchourey26/PathPilot/README.md

 ## 💡 Solution

-PathPilot uses Google Gemini AI to generate personalized study, work, and project plans.
-Instead of generic to-do lists, it creates focused, time-boxed roadmaps with priorities, estimated durations, progress tracking, and immediate next actions.
+PathPilot is an AI-powered productivity assistant that helps users transform overwhelming goals into realistic execution plans.

+Using Google's Gemini API, it analyzes the user's goal, available time, and deadline to generate:

+- Prioritized tasks
+- Smart scheduling
+- Time-boxed execution plans
+- Immediate next actions
+- Progress tracking

+Instead of overwhelming users with large to-do lists, PathPilot focuses on what matters most so users can make meaningful progress before their deadline.
 ---

 ## ✨ Features